wp-plugins/circupress/readme.txt

 8. Preview your templates in real-time.

 == Changelog ==
+= 2.39 =
+* Updated templates with all filters applied and shortcodes.
+= 2.38 =
+* Added thumbnail support (featured images) to the On Demand email.
+* Updated templates with auto formatting and shortcodes.
 = 2.37 =
 * Updated the currently released templates to 2.3 to accommodate for shortcodes and auto formatting.
 = 2.36 =